BarterTrade (BART) Price Hits $0.0031 on Exchanges

 According to CryptoCompare, “Barter Trade is a trading platform that will bring cryptocurrencies and other blockchain assets to global users through an efficiently designed and user-friendly trading interface.
 It prides itself to become the people’s exchange.
 For them, this means a dedicated focus on three pillars: Security, Transparency, and Efficiency. “

-It is usually not presently possible to buy alternative cryptocurrencies such as BarterTrade directly using U.S. dollars.
-Investors seeking to acquire BarterTrade should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BarterTrade using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as BarterTrade directly using U.S. dollars.
+Investors seeking to trade BarterTrade should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BarterTrade using one of the aforementioned exchanges.

 Receive News & Updates for BarterTrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BarterTrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.